 David A. Ross, ScD

-David A. Ross, ScD, took office as The Task Force’s third president and chief executive officer (CEO) in May 2016.
-A recognized leader in global health, Dr. Ross has led collaborative programs to strengthen information capacity of public health systems in the United States and other countries for more than three decades years.
+David A. Ross, ScD, took office as The Task Force’s third President and Chief Executive Officer in May 2016.
+A recognized leader in global health, Dr. Ross has led collaborative programs to strengthen information capacity of public health systems in the United States and other countries for more than three decades.
 “We have long believed collaboration is essential to solving large-scale health problems,” said Dr. Ross.
 “No one organization has the resources or expertise to address these issues.
 It is through our partnerships that we have been able to have an extraordinary collective impact.”

-Dr. Ross provides strategic direction to The Task Force and oversees 13 programs focused on disease elimination, prevention, and protection.
-He assumed leadership of The Task Force on May 1, 2016, after 16 years as director of The Task Force’s Public Health Informatics Institute (PHII) and its predecessor All Kids Count.
+Dr. Ross provides strategic direction to The Task Force and oversees all its programs.
+He assumed leadership of The Task Force on May 1, 2016, after 16 years as Director of The Task Force’s Public Health Informatics Institute (PHII) and its predecessor All Kids Count.

 For more than 35 years, Dr. Ross has led collaborative programs to strengthen information capacity of public health systems in the United States and other countries.
 In addition to his non-profit experience, he has worked in the public and private sectors on both healthcare delivery and medical informatics.

 Dr. Ross launched PHII in 2002 and spearheaded its growth to become internationally recognized in the field of public health informatics, a discipline that focuses on using information to improve health outcomes.
-Today, PHII has a $7.4-million annual budget with a diverse portfolio of domestic and international programs supported by the Centers for Disease Control and Prevention (CDC) and top-tier national foundations.
+Today, PHII has a diverse portfolio of domestic and international programs supported by the U.S. CDC and top-tier national foundations.
 Most recently, PHII partnered with the Emory Global Health Institute on a major initiative of the Bill & Melinda Gates Foundation to help understand and ultimately address the causes of death and serious illness for children under 5 in developing countries.
 This initiative will last at least 20 years and may commit more than $1 billion in funding to support improved disease surveillance.

-Dr. Ross holds a doctor of science degree in operations research from The Johns Hopkins University and a bachelor of science degree in aerospace engineering from the University of Colorado.
+Dr. Ross holds a Doctor of Science in operations research and applied math from The Johns Hopkins University and a Bachelor of Science in aerospace engineering from the University of Colorado.